 The Council is a partner in the Leicestershire, Leicester and Rutland Resilience Partnership (LRP).
 All Councils at County, District and Borough levels are members of the Partnership to bring together emergency management resources to prepare for and respond to civil emergencies within the Leicester, Leicestershire and Rutland area.
-For 2023/24 the Assistant Director for Regeneration and UKSPF was the Authority's representative on the LRP Management Board.
+During 2024/25 the Assistant Director for Organisational Development took over from the Assistant Director for Regeneration and UKSPF as the Council's representative on the LRP Management Board.